ingria/ajax2mqtt/README.md

 - ~~CombiProtect~~
 - ~~LeaksProtect~~

+## Integrations
+MQTT interation is done with "integration" abstractions.
+Right now there are two: **base** and **homeassistant**, but it is possible to create more.
+Integration watches for device state and sends messages to MQTT broker.
+Also it listens for command topics and controls the physical devices.

+### Base integration
+Base integration sends **all** state changes to `ajax2mqtt/ID/state` topic and subscribes to the following command topics:

+- ajax2mqtt/ID/arm
+- ajax2mqtt/ID/disarm
+- ajax2mqtt/ID/allow_join
+- ajax2mqtt/ID/disallow_join
+- ajax2mqtt/ID/unpair _device_id_
+- ajax2mqtt/ID/set_offline_threshold _value_

+You may control the device via these topics or create your own integration.

 ### Homeassistant integration
-All your Ajax devices will be accessible in HASS thanks to the MQTT discovery.
+This integration adds all your Ajax devices to Home Assistant, thanks to the MQTT discovery.
 If you don’t need this feature, you can set `A2M_HASS_ENABLED` config value to `false`.

 <img src="./img_hass.png" width="300">